alxpez/alts/README.md

   You will need to have [`ffmepg`](https://ffmpeg.org/) installed in your environment, you can [download](https://ffmpeg.org/download.html) it from the official site.

   Make sure to check out their [setup](https://github.com/openai/whisper?tab=readme-ov-file#setup) docs, for any other requirement.
-  > If you stumble into errors, one reason could be the model not downloading automatically.
+  > if you stumble into errors, one reason could be the model not downloading automatically.
 If that's the case you can run a `whisper` example transcription in your terminal ([see examples](https://github.com/openai/whisper?tab=readme-ov-file#command-line-usage)) or manually download it and place the model-file in the [correct folder](https://github.com/openai/whisper/discussions/63)

 - ### tts